MerlinSchaefer/streamlit_workshop_tl/README.md

 The db_stocks is just a quick (but slow loading..) example, I will provide more within the workshop.
 The model_train.py is just the script that trains the model.
 You won't need it, unless you want to make a better model for some reason.

+Please note that the machine learning model is not optimal and the model_train.py is not a good example of how to train a model, it was just created to showcase streamlit machine learning applications, not actual predicitions.

 After the workshop is finished I will upload a full version of the code.